emmy-codes/cat-adventures-python/TESTING.md

 ### Manual testing:

+For testing purposes, one of the paths for succeeding is simply by inputting 1 for each option.

 | Feature | Expectation | Testing | Result |
 | ------- |:-----------:|:-------:| ------:|
 | 1.
 Run program | Game ASCII, welcome message and input prompt show | Ran program | All showing correctly |